 Compared to say Australia, where a 10 hour drive between locations makes air travel the most viable way of getting from A to B, everything’s a relative stone’s throw away in NZ.

 Whatever you like doing, there will be something for you to get your teeth stuck into.

-NZ is renowned for its stunning natural environments, with single and multi day hikes around every corner, as well as the extreme sports on offer in many towns.
+NZ is renowned for its stunning natural environments, with single and multi day hikes around every corner (such as the immense Kepler Track Great Walk), as well as the extreme sports on offer in many towns.